-Zach Weber joined the Small Nation team in 2017 as Project Manger and Community Liaison.
-He is the first point of contact for new client inquiries, and manages communication between Small Nation’s project partners and vendors.
+Zach Weber joined the Small Nation team in 2017 as Leasing & Property Manager.
+He is the first point of contact for new client inquiries and manages communication between Small Nation’s project partners and vendors.
 You can often see Zach speaking with Bellefontaine’s downtown merchants and community members, communicating their needs and concerns to the rest of the Small Nation team.

-He is an active member in the Symposiarchs of America, the Downtown Bellefontaine Partnership, and the Logan County Young Professionals.
-His Small Nation super power is the ability to be creative while looking for ways to make things happen and come to fruition.
+He is an active member of the Symposiarchs of America, the Downtown Bellefontaine Partnership, and the Logan County Young Professionals.
+His Small Nation superpower is the ability to be creative while looking for ways to make things happen and come to fruition.

 In Zach’s words: